Enaruna leads Cleveland State against IUPUI after 24-point game - WTOP News

 BOTTOM LINE: Cleveland State hosts the IUPUI Jaguars after Tristan Enaruna scored 24 points in Cleveland State’s 69-61 loss to the Green Bay Phoenix.

+The Vikings have gone 12-3 in home games.
+Cleveland State scores 76.0 points and has outscored opponents by 2.5 points per game.

-The Vikings are 12-3 on their home court.
-Cleveland State has a 6-4 record in games decided by 10 points or more.
+The Jaguars are 2-17 in conference games.
+IUPUI has a 3-20 record in games decided by at least 10 points.

-The Jaguars have gone 2-17 against Horizon League opponents.
-IUPUI is 4-16 against opponents with a winning record.

-Cleveland State is shooting 44.6% from the field this season, 5.9 percentage points lower than the 50.5% IUPUI allows to opponents.
-IUPUI averages 65.9 points per game, 7.6 fewer points than the 73.5 Cleveland State allows.
+Cleveland State averages 76.0 points per game, 3.8 fewer points than the 79.8 IUPUI allows.
+IUPUI averages 3.5 made 3-pointers per game this season, 3.3 fewer made shots on average than the 6.8 per game Cleveland State allows.

-TOP PERFORMERS: Enaruna is averaging 20.2 points and 6.6 rebounds for the Vikings.
-Drew Lowder is averaging 1.4 made 3-pointers over the last 10 games for Cleveland State.

-Jlynn Counter is scoring 14.4 points per game with 4.1 rebounds and 3.1 assists for the Jaguars.
-Bryce Monroe is averaging 10.2 points and 2.2 rebounds while shooting 36.7% over the last 10 games for IUPUI.
+TOP PERFORMERS: Enaruna is scoring 20.2 points per game with 6.6 rebounds and 2.8 assists for the Vikings.
+Tujautae Williams is averaging 12.5 points and 5.8 rebounds over the last 10 games for Cleveland State.

 LAST 10 GAMES: Vikings: 5-5, averaging 74.4 points, 33.6 rebounds, 13.0 assists, 6.8 steals and 2.9 blocks per game while shooting 46.0% from the field.
 Their opponents have averaged 75.0 points per game.